Nov 2, 2020

-Increasing your coverage limits for accident benefits will increase your car insurance premium.
+Increasing your coverage limits for accident benefits will increase your insurance premium.

 What Are Accident Benefits For A Passenger?

-There will come a time after an accident where you will be approached by your insurance company to settle your accident benefits claim.
+There will come a time after an accident where you will be approached by your insurer to settle your accident benefits claim.
 In Ontario, you must wait one year before settling your accident benefits claim.